PR0CK0/CS540_Project/README.md

 * Let this table act as your parcel table in your experiments (it's the same, just with an *elevation* column)
 * Done

 Or, just download [contours_analysis2.csv](https://github.com/Psychobagger/CS540_Project/blob/main/contours_analysis2.csv), which is two columns: parid, elevation.
-Much smaller than the parcel table and you can join it yourself.
+Much smaller than the parcel table and you add the columns yourself, equating on parid.
 Follow the above steps for creating a table beforehand so you can import it.

 Now we go onto the detailed steps of reproducing my work... remember, you don't have to do this unless you want other ZIP codes.